Carlos Salom: Club career

-Salom scored a 94th-minute winner over Excursionistas which saw Barracas Central gain promotion to the Primera B Metropolitana.
-He then went on to sign with Olimpo de Bahía Blanca of the Argentine Primera División.
+Born in Corrientes, Argentina, Salom made his debut with Club Camba Cuá from his city of birth at the age of 15 in the Liga Correntina.
+Subsequently, he moved to Spain and spent six months with Mallorca.
+Back to Argentina, he was with the youth ranks of both Almagro and Sacachispas.

+In 2007, he returned to Spain and was with Pontevedra.
+Back to Argentina, he was with Barracas Central and Sacachispas before moving to Peru and signing with Cienciano in July 2008.

+In 2021, Salom briefly moved to Italy and joined ASD San Luca.
+Back in Argentina, he played for Boca Unidos from 2021 to 2023 with a stint on loan with Civitanovese.
+Following Boca Unidos, he returned to Italy to play for GS Castanese and Tritium.

+On 17 June 2025, Salom signed with Codogno.

 Controversy

-On September 19, 2017 Mexico was hit by a strong 7.1 earthquake in the state of Puebla which became known as the 2017 Central Mexico earthquake.
+On September 19, 2017, Mexico was hit by a strong 7.1 earthquake in the state of Puebla which became known as the 2017 Central Mexico earthquake.
 After the earthquake, where hundreds of Mexicans lost their life mostly due to the collapse of buildings, Carlos Salom stated that he wished he had never gone to play soccer in Mexico, claiming he was forced to migrate to Mexico by his agent.
 After his statement, locals and Argentinians that live in Mexico strongly criticized him calling him ungrateful.
 The most noted was the Argentinean naturalized Mexican citizen Damián Zamogilny, who is considered as an iconic player in Puebla F.C.
 Zamogilny was quoted saying "if Carlos really wants to leave Mexico, he should rescind his contract and leave as soon as possible".
 Soon after the social media storm, Carlos came out and apologised for his statement.
 He was relegated from the first team and was sent to play in the reserves after this incident.